 Experience working in an aerospace start-up environment.

-Significant aircraft conceptual and preliminary design experience on a CS-23 or regional aircraft program at a leading OEM or start-up.
+Significant aircraft conceptual and preliminary design experience on a CS-23/25 or regional aircraft program at a leading OEM or start-up.

-Proficiency coordinating activities of engineers in partner supplier companies.
+Proficiency overseeing and coordinating activities of engineers and partner supplier companies.

 Working knowledge of CATIA, NASTRAN, HyperWorks finite element modelling or equivalent.

 Direct experience overseeing, supporting, and/or developing aircraft level structural tests (static, fatigue, and damage tolerance).

 At Heart Aerospace, we believe every career is as unique as the individual and empower employees to reach their full potential in a winning culture motivated by a powerful purpose.
 We are growing and there will be plenty of opportunities for development and taking on other responsibilities.